 The Decision Support Solution Methodology

-Strategic investment selections are, by their very nature, a team sport.
+Successful strategic investment selections are characterized as a team sport.
+Earlier, we discussed tensions that may create challenges.
 As such, the methodology must be collaborative, promote teamwork, and build consensus.
-It uses seven steps, as shown in the next graphic.
+It uses eight steps, as shown in the next graphic.
 Steps 1 and 2 are foundational.
 Once they are completed, the governance system and weighted scoring model(s) should be reassessed for continuous improvement on a periodic basis (perhaps annually or semi-annually).
-These foundational steps set the stage for the operational cycle of steps 3 through 7, which continue in an evolutionary fashion.
+These foundational steps set the stage for the operational cycle of steps 3 through 8, which continue in an evolutionary fashion.

 Step 1 – Establish a Governance System